 - It can reduce STIs.
 Limiting the possibility of tears in the membranes within the vagina and rectum also helps reduce the spreading and contracting of STIs.
 Those tears aren’t just painful, but because they’re open, infections have an easier time wiggling their way into the body.

-- It makes oral sex even better.
+- It makes oral sex and rimming even better.
 Whether you’re going down on a penis or a vulva, lube makes things extra slick so orally stimulating your partner can be more enjoyable for you both.
 It also takes some pressure off the giver if they’re not someone who’s, well, a very saliva-y person.

 - It can increase chances of orgasm.
 Studies have found that lube can play a key role in making climax even easier to achieve — for both penis and vulva owners — during partner play or while rolling solo with a hot masturbation sesh because of the “wetter is better” effect.

 When it comes to choosing a lube, it’s important to know what’s best for you..
 Not only are there three types of lube on the market, but the detailed ingredients of each one can impact what you choose too.
 For example, lubes that have glycerin can mess with the pH balance in a vagina leading to things like yeast infections, so that’s something to keep in mind if you happen to be yeast infection prone.
 Also, alcohol can pop up in lube which can be drying and sort of defeat the purpose of using lube.